-The regiment lost 9 officers and 87 enlisted men killed and mortally wounded and 2 officers and 175 enlisted men to disease during the Civil War.
+The 77th New York Volunteer Infantry Regiment lost 9 officers and 87 enlisted men killed and mortally wounded and 2 officers and 175 enlisted men to disease during the Civil War.
 It is honored by a monument at Gettysburg and another in Monument Square of Saratoga Springs, New York.

 |Organized at Saratoga, N.Y.|

 |November 22||Mustered in under Colonel James B. McKean, Lieutenant Colonel Joseph C. Henderson and Major Selden Hetzel.
 Colonel McKean was a U.S. congressman and continued to serve until March of 1863.|

 |December||Duty in the Defenses of Washington, D.C. attached to 3rd Brigade, Casey’s Division, Army of the Potomac|

 |March||Attached to 3rd Brigade, 2nd Division, 4th Army Corps, Army of the Potomac|

 |April 16||Lee’s Mills|

 |May||Attached to 3rd Brigade, 2nd Division, 6th Army Corps, Army of the Potomac|